eclipsesource/tabris-decorators/doc/event-handling.md

 ### listeners.addListener(listener: Function)

 Adds a listener to be notified by new events.
-A listener can only be added once.
+A[[Each?]] listener can only be added once.

 Same as calling `listeners` as a function.
 Therefore this...